buggyzap/wp-plugin-helper/README.md

 ## HOW TO USE

-Create a release of versions 1.0.0
+Create a release of version 1.0.0

 ```bash
 npx wp-plugin-helper create-package --version="1.0.0" --release-message="My first plugin release"